 In college, I went through the typical agnostic period that so many of us do, I’m sure.
 But that never stopped me from inquiring about other religions and what other people believed.
 After God reached out to me and brought me back many years later, I continued the trend of exploring other religions.
 When the Jehovah’s Witnesses came, I invited them in and visited their church.
 When the Mormons came, they came every Tuesday night for about four months.
 They brought videos, we talked, and they left me a Book of Mormon.
 I went to The Church of Jesus Christ of Latter-day Saints once.
 For those of you who don’t know, they’re the Mormons.

 I went to the Unitarian Universalist church for about 6 months until I realized that whatever you believed, they believed.

-And I have a strong logical bent, being a Chemistry major for the first half of my college years, so things have to make sense to me too.
-My Spiritual Faith, in no small measure, is based on science, as I’ll explain shortly.
+And I have a solid logical bent, being a Chemistry major for the first half of my college years, so things have to make sense to me too.
+In no small measure, my Spiritual Faith is based on science, as I’ll explain shortly.

 Add to all that my list of some of my favorite spiritual writers:

 - Neale Donald Walsh, author of the Conversations with God series.

 - Bart Ehrman, is a leading scholar in religious studies.